TONG-H

 • basic data types: data are stored in stack

-• reference data types: data are stored in heap, while stack only have the reference of object
+• reference data types: data are stored in heap, while stack only have object’s reference

-• shallow copy: only copy the reference of object
+• shallow copy: copy the reference of object

 • deep copy: copy data

-the following methods can deep copy but only the first layer of an object.
+• the following methods perform a deep copy only for the first layer of an object.

 1